-Data sample
+3.1 Data sample

-This paper takes all listed companies in Shanghai and Shenzhen from 2007 to 2017 as the initial data, and filtered by the following rules: (1) Excluding financial listed companies; (2) Excluding ST companies; (3) Excluding B shares; (4) Excluding data missing samples.
+This paper takes all listed companies in Shanghai and Shenzhen stock markets from 2007 to 2017 as the initial sample and filters the data according to the following criteria.
+(1) Excluding financial listed companies; (2) Excluding ST companies; (3) Excluding B shares; (4) Excluding data missing samples.
 The final annual observations of 14,767 companies are obtained.
 The data in this article is from the CSMAR database.

+3.2 Variable selection and measurement

-Interpreted variable
+3.2.1 Interpreted variable

 (1) Risk exposure (RiskT).
-Drawing on the research of scholars such as John et al. (2008), Faccio et al. (2011), Yu Minggui et al. (2013), and using corporatethe
+Drawing on the research of scholars such as John et al. (2008), Faccio et al. (2011), Yu Minggui et al. (2013), we use the volatility of corporate earnings as the primary proxy for firm risk-taking.
+The specific calculation equation is the following:

-RiskTi=1r-1n=1N(ADJ_ROAi,n-1Nn=1NADJ_ROAi,n)2RiskTi=1r-1n=1N(ADJ_ROAi,n-1Nn=1NADJ_ROAi,n)2|N=5 (1)
+RiskTi=1r-1n=1N(ADJ_ROAi,n-1Nn=1NADJ_ROAi,n)2RiskTi=1N-1n=1N(ADJ_ROAi,n-1Nn=1NADJ_ROAi,n)2|N=5 (1)